hanghu1024/MSI-self-supervised-clustering/README.md

 <img src="images/workflow.jpg" width="600">
 </div>

-A manually classified mouse uterine MSI benchmark data is provided to evaluate the performance of the method. t-SNE visualizations of learned molecular localizations from benchmark data obtained by pre-trained model and re-trained model are shown below.
+A manually classified mouse uterine MSI benchmark data is provided to evaluate the performance of the method. t-SNE visualizations of learned molecular localizations from benchmark data obtained by pre-trained and re-trained models are shown below.
 Full self-supervised clustering results of benchmark data is provided in the images.

 <div align="center">
 <img src="images/representations.png" width="600">